grugabyte/first-program/README.md

 # first-program
-this program is a very simple program written in java and C
+This program is a very simple program written in java and C

-it is not intended for general use
+It is not intended for general use

-to run:
+To run:
 change directory: " $ cd first-program/ "
 run " $ bash program.sh" to exacute the program

-bug fix 4/3/22 - fixed scripting error
+Bug fix 4/3/22 - fixed scripting error